 “I don’t care whether I’m alone or not, it’s my right; you’re not going to intimidate me, I’m entitled to my opinion.

 These were the words of the only juror not convinced that the boy was innocent even after all the evidence.
-A boy’s life was on the line and what he cared about what his opinion.
+A boy’s life was on the line and what he cared about was his opinion.
 Somewhere in the movie, he revealed to another juror during a conversation that he had issues with his son.
 Well, he later broke down, cried and voted not guilty after a picture of his son fell off of his wallet.
 There I realized that his pain wasn’t the accused, but his own son that he had issues with.

 On your part, don’t fight wars that you can’t identify your motivation behind; you only cause more harm than good, that’s if any good comes out of it at all.
 We’re emotional beings, every one of our actions is a result of an underlying issue or experience that we may not be able to grab at that moment; or even explain.